Board of Certification in Anesthesiology (BCA)

-ABPS Board Certification in Anesthesiology enables successful candidates to present themselves to the public as qualified medical specialists in anesthesiology.
-Completing the anesthesiology board certification exams indicates mastery of anesthesiology experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.
+The anesthesiology board certification exam offered by the American Board of Physician Specialties® (ABPS) allows successful candidates to present themselves to the public as qualified medical specialists in anesthesiology.
+Successfully completing the exam indicates mastery of anesthesiology skills and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.

-The initial board certification in anesthesiology requires successful completion of both a written and an oral examination, in addition to the application requirements.
-Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31st of the eighth year.
+Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31 of the eighth year.

 The ABPS invites qualified applicants to apply for certification in anesthesiology.
 Throughout the medical industry, BCA-certified physicians are valued as dedicated professionals who boost the reputation of both their organizations and their fellow staffers, giving their patients peace of mind that they will receive the best health care possible.